EVs are charged while we sleep!

 Level 2 charging

-Every car comes with a Level 1 charging cord that can be used to charge the car from any standard 120V household outlet.
-Level 1 charging works well if you, on average, drive less than 30 miles/day.
+Almost every car comes with a Level 1 charging cord that can be used to charge the car from any standard 120V household outlet.
+Level 1 charging works well if you drive, on average, less than 30 miles/day.
 Make sure to have an electrician install a new, high quality outlet for you.
 All manufacturers (except Tesla) use the standardized J1772 connector for Level 1 and Level 2 charging.

 Condominiums and Apartment buildings

-Many employers are looking for ways to reduce their carbon footprint and one way to do that is to encourage employers to use more sustainable transportations for commuting.
+Many employers are looking for ways to reduce their carbon footprint, and one way to do that is to encourage employees to use more sustainable transportation for commuting.
 Walking, biking and public transportation are naturally great options, but companies are also looking to provide charging infrastructure to encourage EV adoption among those employees who still choose to use a personal car for commuting.
 Workplace charging can increase the electric vehicle miles traveled, increase the EV awareness among employees and even provide crucial charging infrastructure for those employees who, for any reason, haven't been able to install charging at their place of residence.
-Learn more about the potential approaches and options by visiting www.WorkplaceCharging.com
+Learn more about potential approaches and get support from our EMPOWER coalition members www.WorkplaceCharging.com

 Visit and Destination charging

 The most important thing about public charging is to think about dwell time.
 Time that people spend in grocery stores is measured in minutes (Visit charging.)
 For these locations, DC fast charging is the right choice.
 Hotels, resorts, and parks are examples of places where people usually spend hours.
 These are destinations and in most cases Level 2 charging is the best fit.